 So, how do you determine if a web application, mobile application or desktop application is the right solution for your project?
-Consider how the following factors align with your user environment as you begin mapping out requirements for your new application to ensure you choose the platform that best fits your needs.
+Consider how the following factors align with your user environment as you begin mapping out the requirements for your new application to be sure you choose the right platform.

 In the modern business market, multi-option accessibility is more important than ever for many companies.
 As you look at potential application solutions, think about how your users will interact with the application.
 Will they do so predominately from a desktop?
 What about a mobile device?
 Will your users be based in an office environment or will they require remote access to the solution?
 Design the application within the parameters of your users’ expectations and they’ll utilize it more readily.

 Like any technology solution, applications require ongoing maintenance and expense to continue operating at maximum efficiency.
 From initial installation to ongoing updates, consider your user environment to determine the long-term implications.
 Will a desktop application, requiring updates to local computers be feasible, or is a web application where updates can be delivered over the Internet a better fit?
 Understanding the costs associated with these expenses — both on the high end and the low end — will make it easier to budget for these ongoing expenses in the future.

 Speed wins in business, but that doesn’t mean every system requires top-line performance — or that you need to pay for it.
 Scalability will play a part in your performance decisions.
 Does the application need to scale vertically or horizontally?
 What level load is necessary and how much work will the application be required to do?
 You’ll also want to consider performance.
 Will the solution be used solely in an Internet-friendly environment or is a desktop application that supports use in limited Internet-accessible areas the better choice?
 Answering these questions will allow you to fit the right solution to your job.